lautajam/lautajam/README.md

 <h1 align="center">Hello visitor!
 I'm Lautaro Merino</h1>
 <h3 align="center">Programmer by vocation, I love what surrounds programming since I met her with 14 years.
-So much so that I study Systems Analysis at UBA.</h3>
+So much so that I study Computer Engineering at UBA.</h3>

 <!-- 🏗️ I'm currently working on a [Famous Programmers API](https://github.com/lautajam/programmers_api) -->

 👨‍💻 All of my projects are available in 'My portfolio' (in construcction).

-📚 I am immersed in learning to improve my backend development skills and Python proficiency.
+📚 I am immersed in learning to improve my backend development skills.

 <p>
 👨‍💻 Some of my interests and projects on GitHub include: <br>